anna-farino/RiskAi/OPTION_5_IMPLEMENTATION_GUIDE.md

     return flags;
   }

+  // NOTE: Old keyword-based scoring methods (scoreExploitability, scoreImpact, etc.)
+  // have been REMOVED.
+Fact-based scoring is now the only method.
-  // Keep existing methods as fallbacks...
+  // The existing entity-based methods (scoreCVSSSeverity, scoreHardwareImpact, etc.)
+  // remain unchanged as they use objective data, not semantic analysis.
 }
 ```